Presented at the 26th Theological Conference on May 18, 2017

 by Sean Finnegan

 The information age has opened up incredible opportunities to understand Christianity better.
-With unprecedented and unrestricted access to facts and opinions from disparate religious perspectives, sincere bible students have been increasingly questioning the typical doctrinal packages offered by many Christian groups today.
-No longer can the church (Roman Catholic or Protestant) control what people think by limiting access to alternative viewpoints or execute those who disagree with tradition.
+With unprecedented and unrestricted access to disparate religious perspectives, sincere bible students have been increasingly questioning the typical doctrinal packages offered by many Christian groups today.
+No longer can the church (Roman Catholic or Protestant) control what people think by limiting access to alternative viewpoints or executing those who disagree with tradition.
 We’ve returned to the sort of milieu that characterized Christianity for its first three centuries, where believers holding to competing ideologies coexisted and competed for adherents on the basis of persuasion rather than coercion.

 In addition to information access, prominent philosopher Charles Taylor has labeled our cultural moment, “the Age of Authenticity.”
 Many of us feel jaded in the aftermath of the repeated scandals of priests and pastors that have invalidated their claims to absolute authority.
 The great cry of Desiderius Erasmus (1466-1536) and the humanists, “ad fontes” (to the sources), once again resonates in the hearts of many.
 People are returning to the bible and early Christian history for guidance.
 We are entering an age of open and honest investigation of biblical truth like never before.
 Instead of defending Vatican II (1962-1965), Westminster (1646), or Nicea (325), the battle is increasingly focused on what the bible says about this or that issue.
 We live in a time ripe for restorationism—recovering authentic New Testament Christianity and living it out today.